Highlights

 Simple decor and minimal ornamentation

-Open floor plans on two distinct levels provide more opportunities for the modern family.
+Open floor plans on two levels provide more opportunities for the modern family.
 Multi-generational families in one home can live on the base and second level independently.
 Bedrooms on each floor can also separate parents and kids, offering quiet and privacy.

-As we noted above, split-level homes did a lot with a little.
+As noted above, split-level homes did a lot with a little.
 If you live on a sharply sloped property, a split-level adds square footage without the cost of leveling the yard first.
 Split-level homes also tend to include more storage solutions, including attics, crawlspaces, and direct access to the garage.

-A flexible, open floor plan on each level means there are more opportunities to designate rooms for unique purposes.
+A flexible, open floor plan on each level means more opportunities to designate rooms for unique purposes.
 Separate lower levels create quiet work-from-home offices, guest living areas, or even rental apartments.
 Main levels are more versatile for large dining areas, breakfast nooks, or reading areas.

 Even if the levels are shorter than other homes, more frequent transitions can be tricky for young children, older adults, or anyone with mobility challenges.
 And while separate spaces are ideal for privacy, they can make caring for kids more complicated if you need to head to another wing of the house.